MetPX/sarracenia/doc/subscriber.rst

  - while written to be compatible with other environments, the focus is on Linux usage.
  - the tool can be used as either an end-user tool, or a system-wide transfer engine.
    This guide is focused on the end-user case.
-The Administrator Guide is likely more helpful for the other case.
  - More detailed reference material is available at the traditional sr_subscribe(1) man page,
  - All documentation of the package is available